Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Authenticate the client in browsers

-To authenticate Azure SDKs within web browsers, we currently offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
-It is necessary to [create an Azure App Registration](https://learn.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the portal for your web application first.
+To authenticate Azure SDK clients within web browsers, we offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
+It's necessary to [create an Azure App Registration](https://learn.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the Azure portal for your web application first.

 ## Key concepts